ovh/docs/pages/platform/integrations/prefect_tuto_03_ai_pipeline/guide.en-gb.md

     return (result)
 ```

-Once the job is launched, the next step is to find out if the job was completed or if it failed.
+Once the job is launched, the next step is to determine whether it was successful or not.
 Thanks to the API, when you do the `POST` request of your job, you retrieve all of the information for your job.
 In our example, we will get the `id` and with this `id` we will do a `GET` request every minute to get the state of the training job.
 Here is the reference to the API:

 > [!api]
 >